lucasoeth/obsidianmark/README.md

 - Customize vault name, default folder, and tags
 - Compatible with Chrome-based browsers and Firefox

+## Prerequisites

+- Obsidian must be installed on your device
+- The Advanced URI plugin must be enabled in your Obsidian vault

 ## Installation

 ### Web Store Installation (Coming Soon)